jooy2/qsu/README.md

 ```

 # Contribute
-You can report issues on GitHub Issue.
+You can report issues on [GitHub Issue Tracker](https://github.com/jooy2/qsu/issues).
 You can also request a pull to fix bugs and add frequently used features.

 # License
-Copyright © 2021 Jooy2 Released under the MIT license.
+Copyright © 2021-2022 Jooy2 Released under the MIT license.